WebAssembly/spec/document/execution/modules.rst

    The definition of module allocation is mutually recursive with the allocation of its associated functions, because the resulting module instance :math:`\moduleinst` is passed to the function allocator as an argument, in order to form the necessary closures.
    In an implementation, this recursion is easily unraveled by mutating one or the other in a secondary step.

-   The export instances are also formed by reference to the resulting module instance :math:`\moduleinst`.
+   The export instances in the formal definition are also formed by reference to the resulting module instance :math:`\moduleinst`.
    However, that is merely a convenient device to succinctly look up the external values by :ref:`index <syntax-index>` relative to their respective :ref:`index space <syntax-index>`.